California wildfires: Where things stand

 The toll of dead and missing

-Northern California's Camp Fire is the deadliest wildfire in state history, with a death toll of 71 people so far.
+Northern California's Camp Fire is the deadliest wildfire in state history, with a death toll of 77 people so far, the California Department of Forestry and Fire Protection (Cal Fire) said on Monday.

-As of Friday evening, 1,010 people in the area of the fire were unaccounted for and have been reported missing.
+Nearly 1,000 people — 993 — in the area of the fire were unaccounted for and have been reported missing, a Butte County Sheriff's spokeswoman said Monday morning.

 Authorities are still actively working to recover and identify bodies, Butte County Sheriff Kory Honea said.